quarterback/2023blog/pages/about.md

 # Tennis Coaching

-Heading into his 4th year as Head Girls Varsity Tennis Coach at Catlin Gabel, he led the Eagles to the 2022 4A/3A/2A/1A Oregon State championship.
-Coach Bronson compiled a 62-24-1 record in 7 seasons as a HS head coach at schools in three states, with his teams also claiming three regional & district titles over that time.
+Heading into his 4th year as Head Girls Varsity Tennis Coach at Catlin Gabel, he led the Eagles to the 2022 4A/3A/2A/1A OSAA state title following an undefeated 2021 season as the top 3A Oregon team.
+Coach Bronson compiled a 62-24-1 record in 7 seasons, with as a HS head coach at schools in three states.
 He's coached one individual state singles champion, 2 state singles finalists, and 4 state semi-finalists, along with numerous district & regional champions.
 He also spent a season as a college assistant coach in Illinois.

 As a player, Ron was a four-year letter winner, captain & all-area doubles honorable mention selection his senior year at Plainfield (NJ) High School, where he was part of three consecutive NJSIAA state playoff teams and a conference championship in 1997, which was the first boys tennis conference title in school history.
 He played one season of college tennis at Monmouth (IL) College in 2003, where he played both singles (4/5/6) & doubles (2) and served as a team captain.